ayatoullah/in-quiz-questions/react/reactjs-quiz.md

 ```

 - [ ] Button A will not have access to the event object on click of the button.
-- [x] Button B will not fire the handler this.handleClick successfully.
+- [ ] Button B will not fire the handler this.handleClick successfully.
 - [ ] Button A will not fire the handler this.handleClick successfully.
-- [ ] There is no difference
+- [x] There is no difference
+Explanation : if you try handleClick(event){console.log(event)} with button A you will get access and 2 utton will fire correctly so there is no difference

 #### 21. How do you destructure the properties that are sent to the Dish component?